Interjurisdictional Support Orders

 (When one person lives outside Newfoundland and Labrador)

 Newfoundland and Labrador has reciprocal agreements with all the Canadian provinces and territories, and with several foreign countries.
-These are 'reciprocating jurisdictions'.
-This means that NL and each of the 'reciprocating jurisdictions' have agreed to recognize the family support (maintenance) orders and agreements made in the other place.
+These are 'reciprocating jurisdictions' – see the list below.
+This means that NL and each of the ‘reciprocating jurisdictions’ have agreed to recognize the family support (maintenance) orders and agreements made in the other place.
 An order or written agreement made in one place is 'good' in the other.

 If you are applying to change an order made under Canada's Divorce Act, this application process doesn't apply to you.
 The Divorce Act is a federal law.
 It has its own rules about making and changing its orders.
 All applications must be made to the Supreme Court of the province.
 For more information, you may wish to contact a lawyer if you want to change your Divorce Act order.